 Raspberry Beret single (1985)

 Please raise a glass to the under-appreciated and unheralded Jill Jones.
 Is there a better metaphor of her time with Prince than the image of her being hid behind the stage curtain while performing backing vocals for Vanity 6?
 She was a better singer than anybody he thrust into the limelight during the 80s, but he wanted her kept under wraps, scared that fame would take her away from him.
-It’s why he held off on releasing her solo lp for several years and why she’s the only one whose credit is cryptically initialised on the 1999 album despite being all over that record (including singing co-lead on the title track).
+It’s why her solo lp was delayed for several years and why she’s the only one whose credit is cryptically initialised on 1999 despite being all over that album (including singing co-lead on the title track).
 Her story arc was cut out of Purple Rain and the same happened with Graffiti Bridge six years later with the added insult of her having to mime to Elisa Fiorillo on Love Machine (despite the song initially having her vocals).
 Nothing had changed by 2017, with Purple Rain Deluxe ignoring her completely – her song Wednesday, cut from early drafts of the film and album, notable by its absence on the bonus disc of vault material.

 Because of this drawn veil over her input, Jill gets overlooked by the wider world in favour of more visible band members like Wendy and Lisa.
 Yet she was there at the start of the Revolution and her involvement outlasted them.
 Only Dr Fink and Jerome was part of his stable for longer.
 On the satellite act albums released between her uncredited appearances on Purple Rain and Sign o’ the Times, Jill features on almost all of them.
 She was everywhere.
 The Lady Cab Driver; the beautiful friend in Hello.
 The sparring partner on the extended version of Kiss.
 The Automatic dominatrix.
 She was always there.
 And what does she get for this loyalty?
 A song with a title suggesting her constant presence is irritating.